Shalom

 Guidelines

-Projects should reflect effective ways to achieve social or economic justice by:
+Proposals should reflect effective ways to achieve social or economic justice by:

-Non-discrimination Policy
+Non-Discrimination Policy

 The Fund, in keeping with Elly and Debbie's shared vision, supports faith-based and other forms of social action to increase social, economic, cultural, and ecological justice.